So you read our IC Markets review, and you have decided to get involved in forex trading.

 The first steps to opening an IC Markets Demo Account

-In order to open your IC Markets demo account, the first thing you’ll need to do is head over to www.icmarkets.com .
+In order to open your forex demo account with IC Markets, the first thing you’ll need to do is head over to www.icmarkets.com .

 When you look at the front page of the website, the very first thing that you will see is that there is the ability to either start trading live money, or to try a free demo account.
 Simply click on the “try a free demo” button, and it will take you to the next step.